IuriiSer/rick-and-morty-test-case/README.md

 1. Navigate to the `server` folder.
 1. Run `npm install`.
-1. Run `Run `npm run start` to build app and run it or `npm run start:dev` to run with nodemon.
+1. Run `npm run start` to build app and run it or `npm run start:dev` to run with nodemon.

 This will start the GraphQL API server.